PrinceMwenye/Fitness-App/README.md

 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url ├── main.html                # main HTML file, this is where the tailored workout are displayed ├── exercise.html             # main HTML file,contains gifs for exercises └── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── main.html                # main HTML file, this is where the tailored workout are displayed ├── exercise.html            # main HTML file, contains gifs for exercises ├── 404.html                 # 404 error HTML file, displayed only if server could not find a file ├──
+└── README.md                # Project Description

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo